mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 > Dying of different lineages, they are utterly separated.

-If so, what is sharing the knowledge [with] each other?
-Or [...]
-“I am present with the mountains constantly as one” means not [a] combination, not “mixed up” ...
+If so, oneness, or “sharing the knowledge with each other,” or “I am present with the mountains constantly as one,” [does not mean a] combination; [it’s] not “mixed up.” ...

 *[Tape change.]*

 ... you have to continually learn what the mountain is, you have to continually learn who you are.

-So to learn you, to learn the mountains, and then be one with the mountains, you can share knowledge with the mountains, mountains share with you.
-“Dying of different lineages, you are utterly separated”: “utterly separated” is you, everyone lives from moment to moment.
+So to learn you, to learn the mountains, and then be one with the mountains, you can share knowledge with the mountains, [and] mountains share with you.
+[But] “dying of different lineages, you are utterly separated,” “utterly separated” is you and everyone lives from moment to moment.

 I always tell you, human beings are living always in a moment.
 If you die, *who* dies?
 No one helps you.
 When you die, no one.

-When I cut my finger, you say, “Sorry, Katagiri,” but who feels pain?
+When I cut my finger, you say, “Sorry, Katagiri” – but who feels pain?
 Whose blood comes up?
 Not yours! *My* blood comes up.
 Who feels pain?
-Not your pain; my pain.
+Not your pain.
+My pain.

 Whatever you say, I have completely experienced my own pain.
 No one touches it.